BJL156/BJL156/README.md

 ---

-### Featured Project
+### Featured Project (Current)
 **[ARM C Compiler](https://github.com/BJL156/ARM-C-Compiler)**

-I'm building a compiler for a subset of C that generates AArch64 assembly.
+I'm currently building a compiler for a subset of C that generates AArch64 assembly.
 The generated assembly is assembled by my own ARM assembler, producing runnable ELF64 executables.
 This is the final stage of a toolchain that I've been building from the ground up to understand every step from source code all the way to machine code.

 ### AArch64 Toolchain Roadmap
 Rather than relying on an existing compiler infrastructure, I'm implementing each stage of the compilation pipeline myself to gain a deeper understanding of how modern toolchains work.